Technical Communication, MS

 Information Design, Professional Communication, Technical Communication, technical writing

-Are you gifted at comprehending and breaking down complex technical information?
-Such in-demand professional communication skills are applicable to careers in many sectors, and this program is open to applicants from any field.
+Do you excel at understanding and explaining complex technical information?
+Such in-demand professional communication skills are applicable to careers in many sectors, and this program is open to students from any field.

-The MS program in technical communication teaches students how to design, produce and manage print and digital texts using a variety of tools and technologies.
+In the Master of Science program in technical communication, you learn how to design, produce and manage print and digital texts using a variety of tools and technologies.

-The curriculum provides students with an understanding of the professional, cultural and ethical issues that shape the field; it balances theory and practice to ensure students develop the analytical approaches, technological expertise and skills necessary for success as a technical communicator.
+You gain an understanding of the professional, cultural and ethical issues that shape the field.
+The program balances theory and practice to ensure that you develop the analytical approaches, technological expertise and skills necessary for success as a technical communicator.

 36 credit hours including the required capstone course (TWC 596)